simioyin222/Research-Towards-MVP-Capstone-/README.md

 - [As such, these kinds of drawings may be displayed online using the SVG format or scalable vector graphic.
 These graphics load quickly because of their small file size.
 Photoshop was originally used for processing photos, including cropping, cleaning them up, annotating them, and more.
 Photoshop produces raster graphics or graphics made up of individual pixels.
 Exported images are usually in GIF, PNG, or JPEG format to display on the web](https://www.linkedin.com/learning/introduction-to-web-design-and-development-14628245/graphic-design-tools?autoSkip=true&contextUrn=urn%3Ali%3AlyndaLearningPath%3A56d7a7053dd559b764b88a92&resume=false#)
 - [Many graphic designers are starting to incorporate Figma into their work as well.
 While Figma is primarily a prototyping tool, it does offer some basic graphic design tools for creating quick logos and other graphics for your site.
 If you're not a professionally-trained graphic designer but you're called on to do the occasional graphic design work, you may want to take a look at Canva.
 Canva offers a ton of templates to start many types of graphic design work.
 It offers color palettes, easy type choices, and a simple interface for creating graphics that look good without a steep learning curve.
 If you have no background in graphic design, Canva is not a bad choice to start work.
 It has a free plan so you can give it a whirl without commitment.](https://www.linkedin.com/learning/introduction-to-web-design-and-development-14628245/graphic-design-tools?autoSkip=true&contextUrn=urn%3Ali%3AlyndaLearningPath%3A56d7a7053dd559b764b88a92&resume=false#)

-## 4:20 ish pm -( wip ) Hands on linkdein learning "Three tech of frontend" & "writing code" both of which i wrote notes on and practiced on my creation of my new portfolio project (https://github.com/simioyin222/Portfolio)
+## 4:20 ish pm -5:00 PM Hands on linkdein learning "Three tech of frontend" & "writing code" both of which i wrote notes on and practiced on my creation of my new portfolio project (https://github.com/simioyin222/Portfolio)

 ## Supporting Web Development Technologies